15 Expats Talk about Health Insurance and Healthcare in Spain

 We asked people if they have access to good medical care in Spain.
 They wrote:

 "Yes.
 When we were applying for our visa we purchased insurance with Sanitas Health.
 It costs 150 euros ($165) a month.
-We have only used our insurance to refill our American prescriptions," remarked one in Salamanca.
+We have only used our insurance to refill our American prescriptions," said one expat in Salamanca.

 About the Author